 Originally a blog Urban Nettle opened as an official business in January 2016.
-Ever since I have been working with clients, making herbal care products and teaching classes.
+Ever since she has been working with clients, making herbal care products and teaching classes.

 Interested in Working with Katharine?